ESuazo/IR_KEYPAD/README.md

 # IR_KEYPAD
-Infrared Keyboard using Microchip microcontrollers and Infrared sensors.
+Infrared Keyboard using Microchip micro-controllers and Infrared sensors.

 ### Introduction and purpose